Stockley D. Hays: Jackson administration

-U.S. Senator from Mississippi George Poindexter objected to the Hays appointment on the basis that the land to be surveyed was in Mississippi and Hays was a Tennessean.
-In the first go-round, the Senate rejected Hays, backed Poindexter's objection, and even passed a motion affirming Poindexter's position.
-Eventually, "a temporary truce was reached on this issue, when Hays was appointed to the lesser office of register" at the Clinton (formerly Mount Salus) land office, about 10 mi due west of the state capital of Jackson.
-Mount Salus was originally known as Mount Dexter, when it was the site of a "temporary Indian agency", and was located along the Natchez Trace.
-The land office was first opened following the 1820 Treaty of Doak's Stand, "for the purpose of disposing of the Choctaw lands acquired under 'The New Purchase.'"
-The surveyorship (temporarily as it turns out) went to Poindexter's candidate, Gideon Fitz, thus "party unity was preserved...patronage was divided to the satisfaction of the contending parties.
+U.S. Senator from Mississippi George Poindexter objected to the Hays appointment on the basis the land to be surveyed was in Mississippi and Hays was a Tennessean.
+In the first round, the Senate rejected Hays, backed Poindexter's objection, and passed a motion affirming Poindexter's position.
+Eventually, "a temporary truce was reached on this issue, when Hays was appointed to the lesser office of register" at the Clinton (formerly Mount Salus) land office, about 10 mi due west of the state capital, Jackson.
+(Note: Mount Salus, located along the Natchez Trace, was originally known as Mount Dexter, when it was the site of a "temporary Indian agency".
+The land office was first opened following the 1820 Treaty of Doak's Stand, "for the purpose of disposing of the Choctaw lands acquired under 'The New Purchase.'")
+The surveyorship (temporarily, as it turned out) went to Poindexter's candidate, Gideon Fitz, thus "party unity was preserved...patronage was divided to the satisfaction of the contending parties.
 Only the land business suffered."
 This incident was the beginning of a deeper rift between Jackson and Poindexter.
 Hays' appointment to the register job was confirmed on February 21, 1831, but he was dead by the autumn of that year.
-Jackson sought to replace him at the Clinton office with Samuel Gwin, "son of an old comrade", Rev. James Gwin, and brother of future U.S. Senator William McKendree Gwin.
+Jackson sought to replace him at the Clinton office with Samuel Gwin, son of Jackson's wartime chaplain, Rev. James Gwin.
 Poindexter objected and blocked this nomination as well, and the feud exploded.
+Crockett broke with Jackson, lost his Congressional seat by a slim margin, and bid Tennessee farewell with the noted valedictory, "You may all go to hell, and I will go to Texas".
+Crockett was killed at the Alamo by the Mexican Army, in part because he "chose to join Col. William B. Travis, who had deliberately disregarded Sam Houston's orders to withdraw from the Alamo, rather than support Houston, a Jackson sympathizer".